 Business combinations are accounted for using the acquisition method.
 The cost of an acquisition is measured as the aggregate of the consideration transferred measured at acquisition date fair value and the amount of any non-controlling interests in the acquiree.
-For each business combination, the Company elects whether to measure the non-controlling interests in the acquirees in the acquiree at fair value or at the proportionate share of the acquiree's identifiable net assets.
+For each business combination, the Company elects whether to measure the noncontrolling interests in the acquiree at fair value or at the proportionate share of the acquiree's identifiable net assets.
 Acquisition-related costs are expensed as incurred.